 Providing snowboarders with a ticket to ditch the resort, the skis of a splitboard are meant solely for uphill use.
 Split skis are not intended for downhill skiing.
 Though, that’s an important skill to learn for backcountry travel.

 These setups utilize special bindings and a pair of skins, so you can use those splitboard skis to walk uphill.
-Once you reach the top, it’ll take you a few minutes to transition the skis back into a snowboard.
+Once you reach the top, itโll take you a few minutes to transition the skis back into a snowboard.
 That technical adaptability allows you to carve your way back down the slope.

 How to Choose a Splitboard

 Speaking of comfort, if you are thinking about getting into splitboarding, we recommend honing your skills at your local resort.
 You should consider yourself an advanced to expert rider.
 Meaning, you are very comfortable riding all types of terrain and snow conditions.
 The backcountry is not a place to learn how to ride.
 Humility is important here.
-Check off the black diamond and double-black diamond runs at your home resort before heading out.
-Navigate tight trees, rocky slopes, ice, and deep powder in blizzards, cold temps, high humidity, and heat.
-Those factors change how gear performs and teach you physical and mental skills for the volatility of the backcountry.

 Once you are ready to step into the backcountry, think about your expectations.
 Are you hoping to get out a few times a year for some safe low-angle pow?
 Or are you ditching the season pass to splitboard every chance you get regardless of snow conditions?
-Either way, thanks to the growing popularity of splitboarding, there’s more variety in the shapes and styles of than ever.
-The evolution makes it easier to find the right splitboard for your backcountry expectations and skill level.
+You might be willing to invest more heavily the more you plan to step out of bounds.

-Splitboard versus Solid Snowboard
+Splitboard vs. Solid Snowboard

-When you see a splitboard you’ll instantly notice some differences between it and a normal or solid snowboard.
-There’s a giant cut down the middle where the wood separates to form skis.
+When you see a splitboard, youโll instantly notice some differences between it and a normal or solid snowboard.
+There’s a giant cut down the middle where the wood separates to form skis.ย

-Along this cut, you’ll notice a straight metal edge on the inside.
+Along this cut, youโll notice a straight metal edge on the inside.
 There are two clips: one at the tip and another set at the tail.
 The splitboard also has two sets of hooks (four total) that are situated in the center between the nose and tail.

 The clips and hooks keep the board together when in snowboard mode.
-A variety are out there, but we don’t recommend letting them get in the way of your purchase decision.
+A variety are out there, but we donโt recommend letting them get in the way of your purchase decision.

 Similar to solid boards, splitboards come with metal inserts that accommodate various locations for mounting bindings.
 However, splitboards have extra inserts in the middle of the board between your feet.
-This is where you’ll mount brackets that accommodate your bindings when the board is split into skis for uphill travel.
+This is where youโll mount brackets that accommodate your bindings when the board is split into skis for uphill travel.

 Like a solid board, the hardware for mounting bindings can be easily removed and replaced.
 You only need a #3 Phillips head screwdriver.
 This allows for easy at-home stance adjustments so you can always dial in the perfect setup.

-Shape and Profile: Splitboards
+Shape & Profile: Splitboards

 The shape of a splitboard is the outline or silhouette of the board.
 If you hold a model in front of you, with the top sheet head on, the shape is pretty clear.